 Defining a single decarbonized water heating system specification for this initiative is challenging due to the substantial diversity within California's foodservice industry.
 Different types of restaurants have unique hot water usage patterns influenced by their menus, dishwashing needs, and space availability, all of which impact the choice of system components.
-The research planned for the next phase will play a critical role in shaping our strategy by deepening our understanding of these variations and identifying common barriers across all sub-sectors of the market.
-By uncovering these shared challenges, we can develop targeted intervention strategies that maximize market impact and ensure the adoption of the most efficient and cost-effective solutions across the foodservice industry.
+The research planned for the next phase will help us better understand the impact of system components and identify the most efficient and cost-effective solutions for wide market adoption.